Pose Priors from Language Models: Experiments

 \subsection{One-person pose refinement}

 \para{Datasets} Next, we evaluate \methodname on a single-person setting.
-For this setting, we evaluate on MOYO~\cite{moyo}, a motion capture dataset with videos of a single person performing various yoga poses.
-The dataset provides views from multiple different cameras.
-We pick a single camera that shows the side view for evaluation.
-For each video, we take single frame from the middle as it generally shows the main pose.
-There is no official test set, and the official validation set consists of only 16 poses.
-Therefore, we created our own split by picking 79 arbitrary examples from the training set to form our validation set.
-We then combine the remaining examples in the training set with the official validation set to form our test set.
-In total, our test set is composed of 76 examples.
-Since this dataset does not have annotated region contact pairs, we compute the pesudo-ground-truth contact maps using the Euclidean and geodesic distance following \cite{muller2021self}. \para{Baselines} We compare against the following baselines: \begin{itemize} \item \textbf{HMR2}~\cite{goel2023humans} State-of-the-art pose regression method.
-We use this baseline to initialize our pose estimates for optimization. \item \textbf{HMR2+opt} Optimization procedure that is identical to our method without $\mathcal{L}_\text{LMM}$.
-We use this baseline as the default when the number of empty constraint sets is at least the threshold $t$. \end{itemize} Both the quantitative and qualitative results echo the trends discussed in the 2-person setting.
+For this setting, we evaluate on MOYO~\citep{moyo}, a motion capture dataset with videos of a single person performing various yoga poses.
+In total, our test set is composed of 76 examples from a single camera angle (side view).
+See Appendix~\ref{sec:supp-moyo-details} for further dataset details.
+Since this dataset does not have annotated region contact pairs, we compute the pesudo-ground-truth contact maps using the Euclidean and geodesic distance following \cite{muller2021self} and report PCC for the subset of 67 examples where the ground-truth has self-contact.

+\para{Baselines} We compare against the following baselines: \begin{itemize} \item \textbf{HMR2}~\citep{goel2023humans} State-of-the-art pose regression method.
+We use HMR2 to initialize our pose estimates for optimization. \item \textbf{HMR2+opt} Optimization procedure that is identical to ours without $\mathcal{L}_\text{LMM}$.
+It is the default method when the number of empty constraint sets is at least the threshold $t$. \end{itemize} Both the quantitative and qualitative results echo the trends discussed in the 2-person setting.
 Table~\ref{tab:moyo} provides the quantitative results.
 The PCC metrics show that our LMM loss improves the predicted self-contact in complex yoga poses relative to the two baselines.
+The backoff method is used in 43/76 examples.
 Figure~\ref{fig:yoga} provides a qualitative comparison of poses predicted by \methodname versus the two baselines.
 Below each of our predictions, we list the corresponding constraints predicted by GPT4-V. In each case, the predicted constraint captures the correct self-contact, which is reflected in the final pose estimates.
-With the addition of the semantically guided loss, \methodname effectively refines the pose to ensure proper contact between hand-foot or hand-hand, an important detail consistently overlooked by the baselines.
+Using the semantically guided loss, \methodname effectively refines the pose to ensure proper contact between hand-foot or hand-hand, an important detail consistently overlooked by the baselines.